- Practice concentrated in the areas of commercial, civil and appellate litigation, commercial law, bankruptcy law, and debtor/creditor rights.

 - Licensed to practice law in Kentucky, Maine, Massachusetts, New Hampshire and Colorado, for a total of seventeen state and federal courts.

-- Sole or primary responsibility for prosecuting or defending several hundred civil actions in federal and state courts in several different states involving a broad range of causes of action including:
+- Sole or primary responsibility for prosecuting or defending approximately 1,000 civil actions in federal and state courts in several different states involving a broad range of claims, including:

 - Environmental contamination

 - Liability under the WARN Act